 Having a team of internal analysts at the ready—even if they’re dual-hatting with other duties—can be a crucial success factor in ramping up for a major security incident.
 While an outsourced provider may be the ones who tip the organization off to a problem, the buck stops in-house with internal people.
 They’re the ones who will be working at 10 p.m. on a Friday to escalate and inform stakeholders across the business.
 You need them to coordinate response internally and externally and work the incident.
 The important thing to remember is that internal analysts maintain personal connections with crucial company stakeholders and other teams outside the SOC in a way that external analysts never can.
 That inner communication and personalization of having someone on your team who knows your people and knows your process is indispensable.

 Organizations should also be careful that they maintain enough of these internal analysts that nobody is regularly overburdened.
 One of the bigger Issues that I used to run into as an outsourced analyst was when I’d work an incident with a company that maybe only had one or two internal people.
 Those skeleton crews were asked to do too much work to see the company through their incidents.
 They were often junior people who would obviously become quickly disgruntled because they were doing the work of what should have been shouldered by an entire team.
 And then their employers would scratch their heads when these folks would leave.

 So rather than thinking about how to make things more efficient by cutting internal SOC staffers, it’s crucial that organizations plan for how to arm these people with better tools and improved training.
 Even when your organization is using service providers to fill in gaps, your internal people are a vital part of the SOC ecosystem.

-Read more from Brandon Denker, Cyborg’s Director of Research and Intelligence, in his blog Security Analysts Shouldn’t Be Slaves to Automation.
+Read more from Brandon Denker, Cyborg’s Director of Research and Intelligence, in his blog Automation is a Tool for Analysts – Not Vice Versa.